 Conspiring: Conspiring is considered assisting with another to violate any school rule.
-A student in
+A student in conspiracy with another student will also be subject to the same disciplinary penalty as another student if rule is violated.

 Criminal Acts: A student's commission of, or participation in, any act prohibited by federal or state law or local ordinance, when such act affects the safe and orderly operation of the school.
 This includes but is not limited to an act committed on school property, on school-related transportation, or otherwise related to any school program, function, or activity.
 School officials may take appropriate disciplinary action regardless of whether criminal charges result.